There's an old episode of The Simpsons in which Homer, upon seeing a video screen, cries "Television! Teacher, mother, secret lover!"

 Deep pockets were needed (£8000!), but what you got was a Full HD screen with black levels that were incredibly inky, punchy contrasts and a clean-looking image with a natural colour balance.

-Motion issues, a lack of subtlety in its deepest blacks and brightest whites, and that price tag provided a few gripes, but it also served as an indication of OLED's prowess.
+Motion issues, a lack of subtlety in its deepest blacks and brightest whites, plus that price tag provided a few gripes, but it also served as an indication of OLED's potential.
 This one left us excited about the new technology's future.

 MORE: LG 55EA980W review